 Recognition of individual worth without regard for wealth or social standing is explicit in The Rule of Benedict.
 In harmony with this principle, the College of Saint Benedict and Saint John's University seek to exemplify an authentically Christian concern for human rights and to make education broadly available to students on the sole criterion of ability to benefit from enrollment in the colleges.
 While the College of Saint Benedict and Saint John's University have historically served first their own region, they welcome growing numbers of students and faculty from diverse cultures and regions, and increasingly serve a national and international community.

-The College of Saint Benedict and Saint John's University are registered as private institutions with the Minnesota Office of Higher Education pursuant to Minnesota Statutes, sections 136A.61 to 136A.71.
-Registration is not an endorsement of the institutions.
-Credits earned at the institutions may not transfer to all other institutions.
+The College of Saint Benedict and Saint John's University are registered with the Minnesota Office of Higher Education pursuant to Minnesota Statutes sections 136A.61 to 136A.71.
+Registration is not an endorsement of the institution.
+Credits earned at the institution may not transfer to all other institutions.